karolrycio/blog/_posts/2017-05-12-installing-openwrt-on-apu3-platform.md

   - Rt5370
 categories:
   - Firmware
-  - Os Dev
+  - OS Dev
 ---
 This guide should be considered as a simple walk-through for using APU3 platform in some generic use-cases.
 I'm trying to explain how to work with the device and use it in a generic manner.
 There is a part about the coreboot firmware, which could be used as a reference of how to start customizing it for own purposes.

 ## Configuring the hardware